HockeyRATS/HockeyRATS.github.io/README.md

 ![HockeyRATS Logo](/src/images/hockeyrats-logo-cropped.svg)

-[HockeyRATS](http://www.hockeyrats.com) is the home of fanatics who live to train and play hockey and pioneer of the R.A.T.S. training system.
+The home of fanatics who live to train and play hockey.
+Pioneer of the R.A.T.S. training system.

-This repository contains the third iteration of the HockeyRATS website hosted on GitHub Pages and developed with TypeScript, a strongly typed language built on JavaScript and Gatsby, a React-based open source static site framework.
-Bootstrap v5 has been integrated for responsive and mobile-friendly styling without jQuery.
+This repository contains the third iteration of the [HockeyRATS website](http://www.hockeyrats.com) hosted on GitHub Pages.
+It is developed with TypeScript, a strongly typed language built on JavaScript and Gatsby, a React-based open source static site framework.
+Bootstrap v5 is integrated for responsive and mobile-friendly styling without jQuery.
 Prettier and ESLint provide code formatting and static analysis respectively.
 Summaries of previous site versions can be found in the [Prior Iterations](#prior-iterations) section.